Youssouf Ndayishimiye

-Youssouf Nyange Ndayishimiye (born 27 October 1998) is a Burundian professional footballer who plays as a midfielder or central defender for Ligue 1 club Nice and the Burundi national team.
+Youssouf Nyange Ndayishimiye (born 27 October 1998) is a Burundian professional footballer who plays as a defensive midfielder or centre-back for the Ligue 1 club Nice and the Burundi national team.

 Club career

 In January 2023 Ndayishimiye joined Ligue 1 club Nice from Süper Lig side İstanbul Başakşehir.
 He signed a contract until 2027 while, according to Turkish media, Nice agreed a transfer fee of €11 million plus bonuses with İstanbul Başakşehir.

 International career

 Ndayishimiye represented the Burundi national team in a 7–0 friendly win over Djibouti on 11 March 2017.